losecontrol4/losecontrol4/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: adam.ralph.hall@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I also have a degree in music and currently work ushering on broadway.
-I love to create in many different ways.
+Computer Science isn't the only way I create.